 Nani and Angel Gomes

 Nani, for all of his flaws as a footballer, has carved out an excellent professional career.
 It's even more impressive when you find out that he was abandoned by both of his parents as a child and was brought up by his aunt.
-Nani is the godfather of Manchester United wonderkid Angel Gomes, with Gomes' father being former Portugal U21 international, Gil.
+Nani is the godfather of former Manchester United wonderkid Angel Gomes, now of Lille, with Gomes' father being former Portugal U21 international, Gil.